Netflix tennis docuseries Break Point has few surprises - ExBulletin

 Break Point is, in a sense, an ad for tennis, introducing casual fans or those who really haven’t been a fan at all, introducing some of the characters on the court, laying out ground rules and formats, and providing limited summaries of previous events. season.

-There is no attempt to fully cover what happened in the sport.
+No attempt was made to fully cover what was happening in the sport.
 An example of something that was only touched on briefly: an unvaccinated Novak Djokovics-will-he-or-will-he-play-in-Australia saga that captivated the world for over a week.
 Barty’s historic championship at the Australian Open and stunning retirement soon after remain unexplored.

 At the end of the day, the show is about the human condition, and what this particular sport does to the human condition and how people react to being in this place and time.
 And it’s very relatable, said executive producer James Gay-Rees, who is also one of the people behind Formula 1: Drive to Survive.